 The caveats: project-management-first, not quote-to-invoice-first.
 Best fit is builders and renovators running multi-week projects, not service tradies running many small jobs.

 What it does: Melbourne-based all-in-one small business app: invoicing, quotes, CRM, bookings, accounting, and marketing, with GST, ABN, and BAS built in.
 Free to start, native iOS app.
+It also sells an AI voice receptionist as an add-on, which the vendor prices at $79 a month on top of a $25 a month AI Companion, so about $104 a month before the plan itself.

 What it does: two unrelated electrician-focused products share this name.
 TradeDocs NZ is full electrician job management with NZ EWRB-compliant Certificate of Compliance templates.
 TradeDocs UK is narrower and more novel: photograph a consumer unit or boiler data plate and its AI vision extracts the circuit data, cross-references BS 7671 and Gas Safe requirements, and issues a QR-verified PDF certificate, pay as you go with no subscription.